Wayamba University of Sri Lanka

 Wayamba University of Sri Lanka (ශ්රී ලංකා වයඹ විශ්වවිද්යාලය, இலங்கை வயம்ப பல்கலைக்கழகம்) is the thirteenth national university in Sri Lanka.
-It was established as the Affiliated University College of North Western Province in 1991 and after it was become the Rajarata University of Sri Lanka "Wayamba mandapa" in 1996.It was a full flagged university naming as Wayamba University of Sri Lanka in 1999.
-The main purpose of the university is offering English-medium degree, diploma and certificate courses (internal and external) in areas such as Agriculture, Applied Science, Management and Technology for students and working professionals.
+It was established as the Affiliated University College of North Western Province in 1991 and it became the Rajarata University of Sri Lanka "Wayamba mandapa" in 1996.
+It was a full-fledged university naming as Wayamba University of Sri Lanka in 1999.
+The main purpose of the university is offering English-medium degrees, diplomas and certificate courses (internal and external) in areas such as Agriculture, Applied Science, Management and Technology for students and working professionals.
 The courses are highly up-to-date and job-oriented.

 The Wayamba University of Sri Lanka is headquartered at Kuliyapitiya, Sri Lanka.
 Its six faculties are in Makandura and Kuliyapitiya.
 The Faculty of Applied Sciences, Faculty of Business Studies, Finance and Faculty of Technology and Faculty of Medicine were established at Kuliyapitiya.
-The Faculty of Agriculture and Plantation Management and Faculty of Livestock, Fisheries, and Nutrition are in Makandura.
+The Faculty of Agriculture and Plantation Management and the Faculty of Livestock, Fisheries, and Nutrition are in Makandura.
+The Medical Faculty is located in the Labuyaya.

 Faculty of Agriculture and Plantation Management

-The Faculty of Agriculture and Plantation Management is the oldest in the university and located in Makandura premises.
-Four departments were assigned with faculty of Agriculture and Plantation Management.
+The Faculty of Agriculture and Plantation Management is the oldest in the university and is located in Makandura premises.
+Four departments were assigned to the faculty of Agriculture and Plantation Management.